slimgroup/InvertibleNetworks.jl/docs/src/index.md

 # InvertibleNetworks.jl documentation

-This documentation is work in progress and is beeing actively populated.
+This documentation is work in progress and is being actively populated.

 ## About

-[InvertibleNetworks.jl](https://github.com/slimgroup/InvertibleNetworks.jl) Is a package of invertible layers and networks for machine learning.
-The invertibility allow to backpropagate through the layers and networks without the need for storing the forward sate that is recomputed on the fly inverse propagating through it.
-This package is the first of its kind in julia.
+[InvertibleNetworks.jl](https://github.com/slimgroup/InvertibleNetworks.jl) is a package of invertible layers and networks for machine learning.
+The invertibility allow to backpropagate through the layers and networks without the need for storing the forward state that is recomputed on the fly, inverse propagating through it.
+This package is the first of its kind in Julia.

 This package is developped and maintained by Felix J. Herrmann's [SlimGroup](https://slim.gatech.edu/) at Georgia Institute of Technology.
 In particular the main contributors of this package are: